lovishhamal/Bluesheep/README.md

 ```
    1. Install Node js and yarn on your machine
    2. Copy the repo from Code button

+   Openn your terminal and make a project dfolder

-   3. Clone into directory (git clone <link>)
+   3. Clone the project into folder (git clone <link>)
-   4. Cd into root directory and type yarn
+   4. In the root folder type yarn
    5. Cd into client folder and type yarn
 ```

 ---

 ```
-1. To run client type yarn start in client folder
+1. To run the project type yarn run dev in root folder

 ```